rasbt/MachineLearning-QandAI-book/README.md

-The Supplementary Materials for the [Machine Learning and AI Beyond the Basics](https://nostarch.com/machine-learning-and-ai-beyond-basics) / [Machine Learning Q and AI](https://leanpub.com/machine-learning-q-and-ai) book by [Sebastian Raschka](http://sebastianraschka.com).
+The Supplementary Materials for the [Machine Learning Q and AI](https://nostarch.com/machine-learning-and-ai-beyond-basics) book by [Sebastian Raschka](http://sebastianraschka.com).

 Please use the [Discussions](https://github.com/rasbt/ml-q-and-ai/discussions) for any questions about the book!